Dominic Smith Player Props: Nationals vs. Padres

 Dominic Smith At The Plate

-- He ranks 66th in batting average, 47th in on base percentage, and 165th in slugging among qualified hitters in MLB play.
+- He ranks 58th in batting average, 42nd in on base percentage, and 162nd in slugging among qualified hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.